 The Company has multiple plans, including the Plan, covering its employees.
 Each subsidiary's employees generally participate in only a single plan.
 Participants transferring between companies and between plans are reported as a distribution by one plan and a rollover contribution by the other plan.
 Such transactions affecting the Plan during the years ended December 31, 1999 and 1998 were immaterial.

 Expenses

 The Company pays substantially all administrative expenses of the Plan.

 3. Investments

-Investments that represented 5% or more of the Plan's net assets at December 31, 1999 or 1998 were as follows (in thousands):
+Investments that represented at least 5% of the Plan's net assets available for benefits at December 31, 1999 or 1998 were as follows (in thousands):